 Unsettling Healthcare is an initiative for social and political science enquiry on emergent trends in the global healthcare economy.
 Partners include researchers, health activists and policy makers interested in promoting equity and inclusion in healthcare systems.
-Based at the Department of International Development at King’s College London, we aim to critically examine the changing profile of healthcare financing, provision and consumption, with a particular emphasis on the challenges faced in middle-income countries.
+Based at King’s College London Department of International Development and University of Sussex Department of International Development, we aim to critically examine the changing profile of healthcare financing, provision and consumption, with a particular emphasis on the challenges faced in middle-income countries.

 Intermediaries are increasingly influential mediators in the process of accessing healthcare, with important implications for the forms of care that users seek and receive.
 This research examines their growing role in healthcare systems.

 Corporatisation and Regulation in the Private Healthcare Sector in India (CRiPS) is concerned with the expansion and changing face of private sector hospital care and related diagnostic services through an organised, and increasingly transnational, healthcare industry.